astronomer/docs/learn/intro-to-airflow.md

 ## Airflow use cases

-Airflow is used by many data professionals at [companies of all sizes and types](https://github.com/apache/airflow/blob/main/INTHEWILD.md).
+Many data professionals at [companies of all sizes and types](https://github.com/apache/airflow/blob/main/INTHEWILD.md) use Airflow.
 Data engineers, data scientists, ML engineers, and data analysts all need to perform actions on data in a complex web of dependencies.
 With Airflow, you can orchestrate these actions and dependencies in a single platform, no matter which tools you are using and how complex your pipelines are.

 ![Symbolic graph with Airflow shown as the center of the data ecosystem, with arrows pointing out from Airflow to logos of a variety of common data tools.](/img/guides/intro-to-airflow_airflow_in_ecosystem.png)